 Skip to main content

-How To Fix LOS - Troubleshoot Red Light on PLDT, Globe, Converge
+Fix LOS Red Light on PLDT, Globe, Converge Modem / Router

-Steps on how to fix or troubleshoot LOS (Loss of Signal) no internet connection on your PLDT, Globe, Converge, etc. fiber modem/router.
+How to fix LOS (Loss of Signal) no internet connection on your PLDT, Globe, Converge, etc. fiber modem/router.

 Are you frustrated with LOS red light status on your PLDT , Globe , and Converge modem / router?
 As our internet providers switch to fiber internet connection, one of the light ind…